The Ultimate Guide to Van Life Health Insurance

 The most critical aspect of choosing this type of insurance is determining if you’ll be on the road full-time, part-time, or if you’ll be based out of a particular area for long or short periods, and this determines the policy coverage that will be available to you.

 Personal tips: I do use World Nomads and I'm totally satisfied with their services and support.
 You can check their website here .
-They have a bunch of useful information regarding traveling during COVID-19 too.
+They have a bunch of useful information regarding traveling and what you need to do in the current country you're in.

 Catastrophic Insurance